sachinnair92/PRMS_App/README.md

 1. Open Gadgetbridge's settings and check the option to write log files
 2. Quit Gadgetbridge and restart it
 3. Reproduce the problem you encountered
-4. Check the logfile at /sdcard/Android/data/nodomain.freeyourgadget.gadgetbridge/files/gadgetbridge.log
+4. Check the logfile at /sdcard/Android/data/com.voodoo.PRMS_MiBand/files/gadgetbridge.log
 5. File an issue at https://github.com/Freeyourgadget/Gadgetbridge/issues/new and possibly provide the logfile

 Alternatively you may use the standard logcat functionality to access the log.

+# PRMS_App